ingobeans/wsdf/readme.md

 each array it loads will be a fixed 6 tokens, no matter the array size. these 6 tokens include the variable definition and decoding.

-use the python script to one or multiple arrays to wsdf.
+use the python script to encode one or multiple arrays to wsdf.

 note that: wsdf is built on multiple delimeters, i.e. none of the characters specified as delimeters in data_bundler.py can be used in the data they hold.